Tbseddy/JavaScript-Training/readme.md

 1. Create an empty HTML file with a head tag, a body tag, and a div tag with an ID of root inside it:
 2. Load a local JS file with the name **headlineCreator.js** inside a **script** tag:
 3. Create the headlineCreator.js file inside of the same directory you created the empty HTML file in.
+4. Inside the JavaScript file, create an IIFE and assign it to the headlineCreator variable:

+> Note:
+>
+> IIFE stands for "immediately invoked function expression."
+This sounds more complicated than it is.
+IIFEs are functions that are executed at the very same moment they are defined.
+One use case for them in frameworks or libraries is to prevent name collisions with variables that are used in the source code.
+This includes the library.
+For example, using a create function within your library can cause weird side effects since this is a very common and ambiguous name.
+Hence, the library could be a different function than it was supposed to be.

+5. Within the IIFE, create another function and name it **createHeadline**.
+This function takes two parameters, **text** and **parentElementSelector**:
+6. Inside the IIFE headlineCreator, add a return statement.
+This return statement will return an object with a single key named createHeadline that has the value of the same name (just like the function name we created in the previous step):
+7. Extend the new function with a DOM query to look for an element with the parentElementSelector that is passed as an argument to the createHeadline function.
+8. Assign the result of the DOM query to a variable called parentElement:
+9. Next, create an h1 tag element and set the innerText attribute of this element to the text parameter that is passed to the function:
+10. Lastly, append the created headline to the node that we stored in parentElement:
+11. Refresh your HTML page and inside the dev tools console, call the window.headlineCreator.createHeadline function with any parameter you'd like.
+Then, view the result:

+## Chapter Five: Beyond the Fundamentals